BKo1706/BKo1706/README.md

 ## Welcome everyone !

 ###Actual activity
 My name is Benjamin and I'm currently doing a bechelor in cybersecurity at the HEIG-VD in Switzerland.
+This is my first try of making a readme

 ###Coding knowledge
 ![image](https://github.com/user-attachments/assets/d37622f5-8e0a-40f6-a549-fc65c7e17a59)